 Another one third of the program will be allocated to hands-on workshops, public space events, and professional visits in the area.
 Workshops will often be linked with lectures, with hands-on activities using local remote sensing data, GPS field exercises, collecting satellite data, and other topics.
 There will be several public events with invited speakers and we will make several professional visits to space-related facilities in the local region.

 The final one third will be the group White Paper Team Project assignments to be completed in week 5.
 Each year the assignments will focus on selected themes or application areas.
 The participants will, in groups, research an issue of interest to the Southern Hemisphere nations and then jointly author a Team Project report on the subject which will be suitable for sharing with interested organizations and agencies or for submission to international professional conferences.

 Applicants are assessed on the basis of their academic and professional qualifications and their achievements, as well as on their proficiency in English.
 The decision on admission is made by the ISU Admissions Committee.

 This program is designed for professionals in the industry, government and defense services, graduate researchers and undergraduate students having completed at least 2 years of university studies.

-FEES: the full fees for SH-SSP21 are AUD 14,000 for 5 weeks, including all tuition, accommodation, meals and transfer from the airport to the program site.
+FEES: the full fees for SH-SSP21 are AUD 9,000 for 5 weeks, including all tuition fees for the program which will be delivered online.

 SH-SSP21 applicants should apply online on the ISU website and send the requested documents by 31 October 2020.
 Financial aid support may be provided based upon merit and need, depending on funds available.
 Applicants not in need of financial aid may apply until 30 November 2020.
 Early applications are highly recommended, especially for non-Australians because of visa issues.